NEW! – LASER TATTOO REMOVAL

 Step three: Finally, we apply post care and your laser tech will further explain home-care instructions.
 We will develop a plan for your treatments and discuss with you when to come back for your next session.

 Laser tattoo removal is not pain free.
 The sensation may vary greatly depending on your natural pain tolerance.
 If you found that the tattoo application was fairly painless, then you may find tattoo removal quite tolerable also.
-That being said, your laser tech will be using a cooling method to help minimize the discomfort.
+That being said, your laser tech will be using a cooling method called cryo that blows cool air to help minimize the discomfort.
+This is applied before, during and after the lasering.

 Successful tattoo removal is dependent on several factors: